curlpipe/rsflex/README.md

 Dependencies:

  - `rustup` - Modern installation of Rust.
- - `Arch Linux` - Linux Distribution, only Arch supported right now
+ - Arch Or Void Linux (these are the only ones supported)
  - `ttf-nerd-fonts-symbols` - Nerd fonts to render the fancy icons
  - `lspci` - Command via `pciutils`
  - `df` - Command via `coreutils`